mkatsoho/SmartTestFwk.py/README.md

-SmartTestFwk
+SmartTestFwk.py
 ============

-A test framework in python (beyond unit test framework like xUnit)
+A automation test framework in python, with features beyond unit test libaray like xUnit.